mittwald/cli/README.md

     installation.
     If not given your mStudio Account-E-Mail-Address will be used.
 This E-Mail-Address can be changed after the installation is finished.

-  --admin-firstname=<value>  Firstname of your administrator-user.

-    Firstname that will correlate to the first administrator-user which will be created during the Matomo installation.
-    If none is given your mStudio Account-Firstname will be used.
-This Firstname can be changed after the installation is finished

   --admin-pass=<value>  Password of your administrator-user.